re1th123/smartescalatorr/README.md

 ## Installation and Setup

-1. **Install CircuitPython on Your Board**: Start by installing CircuitPython on your Raspberry Pi Pico board.
+1. **Install keil **: Start by installing  keil

-2. **Download Necessary Library Files**: Visit the CircuitPython website to download the necessary library files.
-Alternatively, you can obtain these files from the website and paste them into the "lib" folder on your board.
+2. **Download Necessary Library Files**: Visit the microcontroller website to download the necessary library files
 3. **Copy Code Files**: Copy and paste the following files into your board:
-   - `code.py`
+   - `program.py`
-   - `svm_min.py`
+   -

-4. **Copy `arial.bdf` File**: Copy the `arial.bdf` font file to your board.
-This file is essential for displaying text on the LCD screen.

 This step ensures that you have all the required files in place for running your project successfully.